Oblarg/Oblog/README.md

 Oblog's API is very simple.
 Using it takes just three easy steps:

 1. Designating classes (e.g. subsystems) as loggable by implementing the Loggable interface.
 2. Designating which fields and getters in Loggable classes will be logged with the @Log annotation, or one of its widget-specific sub-annotations.
+Setters can also be bound to interactive widgets using @Config or one of its widget-specific sub-annotations, making it extremely easy to tune code parameters from Shuffleboard.
-3. Adding calls to Logger.configureLogging and Logger.updateEntries in robotInit and robotPeriodic, respectively.
+3. Adding calls to Logger.configureLoggingAndConfig and Logger.updateEntries in robotInit and robotPeriodic, respectively.

 Once this is done, Oblog's logger will recursively generate Shuffleboard tabs, layouts, and sub-layouts based on your own code's graph of Loggable objects, and populate them with your desired widgets.
 No lengthy builder calls, no confusing property lists, no hassle -